mutchinick/ai-workflow-architect/README.md

 npm run dev
 ```

-Here are a few screenshots to give you a feel for the UI:
+## Here are a few screenshots to give you a feel for the UI:

+A quick look at a workflow in action.
+You can see how each assistant step is executed in sequence, with the UI updating as results come in.

 ![AI Workflow Architect](_readme/ai-workflow-architect-ui-sample.png)